juswaldy/annotheta/README.md

 The metrics we use for measuring speed improvement are collected per segmented object and also per image.
 We count the number of clicks, the number of seconds of mouse-button-down while moving, and the number of clicks for extra-annotation tasks (tasks not directly related to the actual annotation tasks, e.g. loading file, saving progress, etc).

 We will perform manual inspections instead of implementing accuracy metrics.
 If time permits, we will try generating synthetic images starting from masks, and automate measurement of accuracy that way.
+However, the number of polygon points per object will be used against ADE20K and Cityscapes datasets, along with eyeballing, as a measure of balance between speed and accuracy.